felix-hilden/sphinx-codeautolink/docs/src/reference.rst

    When other prefaces or concatenated sources are used in a block, the global preface is included first and only once.

+.. confval:: codeautolink_custom_blocks

+   Type: ``Dict[str, None | Callable[[str], Tuple[str, str]]]``.
+   Register custom parsers for lexers of unknown types of code blocks.
+   They are registered as a dict mapping a block lexer name to a function possibly cleaning up the block content to valid Python syntax.
+   If none is specified, no transformations are applied.
+   The transformer must return two strings: the code appearing in documentation (often just the original source) and the cleaned Python source code.
+   The transformer must preserve line numbers for correct matching.

 Directives
 ----------
 .. rst:directive:: .. autolink-examples:: object